Arakiss/Arakiss/README.md

 # Hi, I'm Petru Arakiss 👋

-### About Me
+## About Me

-I'm a developer with over 15 years of experience in technical development, including 10 years of managing and leading diverse engineering teams across a variety of industries.
-I specialize in full-stack web development and am a versatile and innovative leader.
-I'm passionate about learning and teaching cutting-edge technologies, promoting internal growth, and leading distributed teams of software developers.
-I'm committed to continuously improving the development processes of the company to ensure its success.
-I have expertise in navigating complex ecosystems and managing them in the most efficient way possible.
+I'm a software developer with a passion for solving complex problems and building high-quality products that make a difference in people's lives.
+With over 15 years of experience in technical development and 10 years of experience managing and leading engineering teams, I have honed my skills in full-stack web development and become a versatile and innovative leader.

-In terms of technical expertise, I possess a wide range of skills.
-My career has largely involved working with JavaScript technologies (frontends, backends, infrastructure), however I have also been exposed to other programming languages and have acquired a comprehensive knowledge of computer science concepts, programming language paradigms, and principles as a result of my educational background.
-As a result of this knowledge, I am capable of picking up a language that I am unfamiliar with within a short period of time and becoming proficient in it.
+My approach to development is rooted in a growth mindset and a desire to continually learn and push boundaries.
+I thrive in dynamic, fast-paced environments and am always looking for ways to improve processes, streamline workflows, and increase efficiency.

+### Technical Skills 💻

+- **Languages:** JavaScript, TypeScript, Rust, HTML, CSS
+- **Frameworks/Libraries:** React, Vue.js, Angular, AngularJS, jQuery, Node.js, Express.js
+- **Databases:** MySQL, PostgreSQL, MongoDB
+- **Tools:** Git, Webpack, Babel, ESLint

 ### My Specializations 🚀